2025 James Beard Awards

 What should we know about Cameron?

+Cameron Mitchell is the founder and CEO of Cameron Mitchell Restaurants (CMR).
 Cameron began his career in the restaurant industry more than 40 years ago as a dishwasher when he was in high school.
 He later decided to make the restaurant business his life’s work, and in October 1993, Cameron Mitchell Restaurants began with the launch of Cameron’s, an American Bistro in Columbus.
-Today, CMR has 49 locations under 21 concepts, in addition to Cameron Mitchell Premier Events and Budd Dairy Food Hall.
-The company’s national brand, Ocean Prime, has 20 locations in 15 states plus the District of Columbia.
+Today, CMR operates 50 restaurants company-wide under 20 different concepts, with 23 locations in Columbus, Ohio, including Budd Dairy Food Hall.
+In addition, Cameron Mitchell Premier Events, the premier catering and event planning company in central Ohio, oversees three venues in Columbus.
+The national Ocean Prime brand has 21 locations in 15 states plus the District of Columbia.
+The Rusty Bucket Restaurant & Tavern, a sister company of CMR, currently operates 19 locations in four states.

+In 2019, Cameron published his book “Yes is the Answer!
+What is the Question?”, which made Forbes’ list of 12 Best Business Memoirs of all Time.
 Cameron also is a respected national advocate for the restaurant industry.
 He has been featured in restaurant trade magazines, HuffPost, the Wall Street Journal, People, and shows on CNN, CNBC, Fox Business News and more.

 Which of the James Beard Foundation values does Cameron align with?

-Who are we?
+- Who are we?
 We are Great People Delivering Genuine Hospitality

-Why are we in business?
+- Why are we in business?
 To continue to thrive, driven by our cultural and fiscal responsibilities.

-What do we want to be?
+- What do we want to be?
 An extraordinary restaurant company.

-What is your role?
+- What is your role?
 To make “Raving Fans” of our Associates, Guests, purveyors, partners and the communities in which we do business.

-What is our common goal?
+- What is our common goal?
 To be better today than we were yesterday, and better tomorrow than we are today.

-What is Our Pledge?
+- What is Our Pledge?
 Our WHOLE Commitment is to create a diverse, inclusive and equitable environment where all are valued, welcomed, heard, and supported.

 Parable